-This scholarship provides a year of study leading to a Master's degree in Public Policy, Economics and Business, or International Studies at Tsinghua University in Beijing, China.
-All courses are taught in English.
+This scholarship funds a one-year Master's degree in Global Affairs at Tsinghua University in Beijing, China.
+Open to students from any major and all courses are taught in English.
 Seniors, graduate or professional students, and graduates under the age of 28 are eligible to apply.
-U.S. and non-U.S. citizens are eligible.
+All citizenships are eligible.

-Applicants who hold passports from Mainland China, Hong Kong, Taiwan and Macao must officially apply online through the China application system prior to May 31, 2017.
-Finalists will be invited to interview at Tsinghua University in Beijing in July.
-The Schwarzman Scholarship does not formally require a university endorsement process for Chinese applicants.
+Applicants who hold passports from Mainland China, Hong Kong, Taiwan and Macao must officially apply online through the China application system prior to May 20, 2023.
+Finalists will be invited to interview at Tsinghua University in Beijing in early July.
+Schwarzman Scholars does not formally require a university endorsement process.
 Thus, Chinese applicants may choose to independently submit application materials to the Schwarzman.
-However, if you are interested in obtaining feedback on your application from the National and International Scholarships Program, please provide a complete PDF of your Schwarzman Scholars application and a current résumé for our review.
+However, if you are interested in obtaining feedback on your application, please provide the National and International Scholarships Program with your application components and current résumé for our review.
 In any case, the National and International Scholarships Program would appreciate a copy of all materials prior to your final submission.
 We also will provide additional information and coordinate mock interviews for those students called to an interview.

 Required information includes: